Where are the boys? The tragic disappearance of 2 children from California

 BAKERSFIELD, Calif.
-(KGET) — The sun had sunk below the horizon and temperatures were dropping when Orrin and Orson West were reported missing from their California City home Dec.
-21, 2020.
+(KGET) — The sun had sunk below the horizon and temperatures were dropping when Orrin and Orson West were reported missing from their California City home on December 21, 2020.

 Orrin, 4, and Orson, 3, had been playing outside in the early evening, adoptive parents Trezell and Jacqueline West told police.
 Trezell West said he kept an eye on the boys as he gathered firewood.